milanhorak/Text_Analyzer/README.md

 # Text Analyzer
 The 1st ENGETO PYTHON Academy project.

 The application will scan the text of any length and find out various information about it.
-Works with entered pre-prepared texts.
+Works with entered prepared texts.

 The app includes the following:
 * asks the user for a login name and password,